| WHY

 desire to preserve the original style of Missouri Foxtrotter,

-however, was left to the silent majority
+however, was left to the silent majority of the breed as

-of the breed as so often is the case.
-The large majority
+so often is the case.
+The large majority of horses never

-of horses never go to a show ring, nor need
+go to a show ring, nor need they!
+The show horses are not

-they!
-The show horses are not superior in any way to the
+superior in any way to the original style of horse when

-and ability.
+it comes to function and ability.
 Far the reverse.
-Yet the public eye focuses
+Yet the

-Missouri Foxtrotting horse.
+type Missouri Foxtrotting horse.

 To overcome